Roost + Restore

 How to Make an Embroidery Hoop Wreath

-This is one of those projects I have wanted to try for a very long time and when I saw the opportunity to be able to share in the excitement of making an embroidery hoop wreath for myself I knew I needed to share the process with you all and the DIY Decor Box subscribers.
+This is one of those projects I have wanted to try for a very long time and when I saw the opportunity to be able to share in the excitement of making an embroidery hoop wreath for myself I knew I needed to share the process with you all.
 No it isn’t a new idea but it’s too fun not to recreate!

 What you need